-Hello and welcome to my blog 🙂 I am Aleksandra, a mum to two boys, a foodtech entrepreneur and a food lover.
+Hello and welcome to my blog 🙂 I am Aleksandra, a mum to two boys, a food lover, a foodtech entrepreneur and a plant-based nutrition advisor.
 This page was first published with the launch of my blog but I revised it twice since.
 The first time was when my family and I had completed our transition to a vegetarian diet.
 This is the second time.
 We have decided to abandon all animal protein and fat and eat whole plant-based food.
 As my recipes reflect these changes, it is only natural that I explained to you our food (re)evolution.
 Let me go briefly back to when it has all begun.

 (Plant-based) Food is truly our first remedy.

 When my dad fell gravely ill back in 2006 and went through a heavy surgery, the food and an overall change of diet became pivotal in his healing process.
 From this point on, I started learning about food and healthy eating.

 Everything I have read,

 all the conversations I have had with doctors and diverse specialists,